Presidency of Ulysses S. Grant: Interactions with Jews

 Grant publicly stated regret for his offensive wartime order expelling Jewish traders.
-In his army days he traded at a local store operated by the Seligman brothers, two Jewish merchants who became Grant's lifelong friends.
+In his army days, he traded at a local store operated by the Seligman brothers, two Jewish merchants who became Grant's lifelong friends.
 They became wealthy bankers who donated substantially to Grant's presidential campaign.
 After the wartime order, however, the Jewish community was angry with Grant.

 While running for president, in 1868, Grant publicly apologized for the expulsion order, and once elected, he took actions intended to make amends.
-He appointed several Jewish leaders to office, including Simon Wolf recorder of deeds in Washington D.C., and Edward S. Salomon Governor of the Washington Territory.
-Historian Jonathan Sarna argues:
+He appointed several Jewish leaders to office, including Simon Wolf recorder of deeds in Washington, D.C., and Edward S. Salomon Governor of the Washington Territory.

-Eager to prove that he was above prejudice, Grant appointed more Jews to public office than had any of his predecessors and, in the name of human rights, he extended unprecedented support to persecuted Jews in Russia and Romania.
-Time and again, partly as a result of this enlarged vision of what it meant to be an American and partly in order to live down General Orders No. 11, Grant consciously worked to assist Jews and secure them equality. ...
-Through his appointments and policies, Grant rejected calls for a 'Christian nation' and embraced Jews as insiders in America, part of 'we the people.'
-During his administration, Jews achieved heightened status on the national scene, anti-Jewish prejudice declined, and Jews looked forward optimistically to a liberal epoch characterized by sensitivity to human rights and interreligious cooperation.